Orbyt vs Payscale.

 The specific gaps.
 Every one of them is a gap Orbyt Intelligence fills below.

-No free tier.
+No published pricing.
 Every integration starts at zero trust.

-Payscale does not publish a free developer tier.
+Payscale does not publish a self-serve developer tier.
 Every integration begins with a sales call, a procurement cycle, and a contract.
 There is no way to validate the data against your use case before you sign.
 For anyone building a feature, prototyping an idea, or doing research, Payscale is closed.
+Orbyt's Build tier at $99/mo with Bearer authentication is the alternative: same data category, no procurement.

 No public API.
 Every integration is custom.